grantcolley/blazor-notes/README.md

 By default, components use the static server-side rendering (static SSR).
 The component renders to the response stream and interactivity isn't enabled.

 ##### Interactive Server-side Rendering (Interactive SSR)
 Interactive server-side rendering (interactive SSR) renders the component interactively from the server using Blazor Server.
-User interactions are handled over a real-time connection with the browser.
+User interactions are handled over a real-time connection with the browser, where the user interaction results in a `DOM diff` sent back to the browser.
 The circuit connection is established when the Server component is rendered.

 Interactive SSR components become interactive after the SignalR circuit is established.